DEVOPS-PROJECTS-ORGANIZATION/devops-instructions/README.md

 ```
 ctrl+d
 ```
-Exit docker container without stopping it (Suppose you run a docker container in **interactive mode**;
+Exit docker container without stopping it (Suppose you run a Docker container in **interactive mode**;
 detach container; “detach” from the interactive session to leave your conainer running in the background;
 Keep your container running in the background; When detached, your container will keep on running even if you exit the container.
 Your interactive docker session is now in daemon mode; You can detach from an interactive Docker session without stopping a Docker container;